Skip to contents

 multiple

 logical.
 Handling of rows in x with multiple matches in y.
 The default FALSE takes the first match in y.
-TRUE returns every match in y, increasing the size of the joined table.
+TRUE returns every match in y (a full cartesian product), increasing the size of the joined table.

 sort